AnaGlorija/go-cyber/x/energy/spec/00_concepts.md

 ## Graph Circuits
 Graph circuit is a bundle of routes of a given account.
 The circuit allows an agent to dynamically reflect and affect what is going on in the knowledge graph.
-All agent's graph circuits are formed global network circuit.
+All agent's graph circuits formate a global network circuit.

 ## Energy Grid
 Energy flows through the global network's circuit and forms a global energy grid.